ngxs/store/docs/recipes/immutability-helpers.md

 ### immer

-`immer` is the most popular library that allows you to work with immutable objects in a more convenient way.
+`immer` is a very popular library that allows you to make changes to immutable objects as if they were mutable.
 The below code shows how to write the same code with the help of Immer:

 ```ts
 import { produce } from 'immer';